hantaeha/pubg_super_winner_prediction/README.md

-# ML-BASED PUBG SUPER PREDICTION PROJECT
+# ML-BASED PUBG 'SUPER RULE' PREDICTION PROJECT

 This project aims to predict the final winner of PUBG Series.
 It was created based on 'Super Rule'.